The Purpose and Contents of an Employee Payroll File

 Contents of an Employee Payroll File

-This is a suggested, but not completely comprehensive, a list of what belongs in an employee payroll file.
+This is a suggested list of what belongs in an employee payroll file.

 - Offer letter signed by the hiring manager, Human Resources, and employee